Reviews You Can Rely On

 The Leatherman Wingman brings the manufacturer's long pedigree, quality craftsmanship, and an excellent selection of functions to a very affordable product.
 Plus, the Wingman includes features virtually none of the other models do: the package opener is quirky but invaluable, the return spring in the pliers reduces hand strain and increases efficiency in certain types of extended use, and the scissors are the biggest on any multi-tool we've tested.
 They lock in place and have a great spring-action to them as well — they're so nice we think users won't need to seek out a stand-alone pair in most cases.

-At this price point, however, there are some compromises.
-The lone blade features a hybrid straight and serrated edge made of mid-grade steel, which will require regular sharpening depending on your use.
+Unfortunately, at this price, there are some sacrifices.
+The lone blade features a hybrid straight and serrated edge made of mid-grade steel, which requires regular sharpening depending on your use.
 The straight portion is easily reconditioned, but sharpening serrations requires special techniques.
-Further, that blade is significantly shorter than it needs to be.
-There is almost a half inch of extra space in the handle that Leatherman conspicuously does not utilize.
-Overall, you get far more than you pay for with the Leatherman Wingman, including some truly unique features not seen in higher-end models.
+Also, that blade is significantly shorter than it has to be.
+Our tests revealed almost a half inch of extra space in the handle that Leatherman conspicuously does not utilize.
 If you use a multi-tool for basic tasks but are prone to losing it, the Wingman won't hurt quite as much to replace.
-The Havalon Evolve offers just a little better function and construction if you can spend just a little more, or you could check out the Gerber Gear Armbar Drive to spend a little less for comparable performance.
+The Havalon Evolve offers just a little better function and construction if you can spend just a bit more, or you could check out the Gerber Gear Armbar Drive to spend a little less for comparable performance.
+When it comes to the Leatherman Wingman, you get far more than you pay for, including some truly unique features not seen in higher-end multi-tools.

 Read more: Leatherman Wingman review